Groß-Enzersdorf

-Groß-Enzersdorf is a town and municipality in the district of Gänserndorf in the Austrian state of Lower Austria, directly to the east of Vienna and north of the river Danube.
+Groß-Enzersdorf is a town and municipality in the district of Gänserndorf in the Austrian state of Lower Austria, directly east of Vienna and north of the river Danube.
 Apart from the town itself, it also comprises seven subordinated municipalities.

 History

-While the area of the municipality was probably inhabited in pre-Roman times, the first written mention of the settlement by the name of Encinesdorf dates to 1160.
-At its current location, an estate was founded in about 870.
-The terrain comprising this estate (the island Sahsonaganc, which roughly coincides with today's municipality) was donated to the Weihenstephan Abbey by Henry II in 1021, only to be transferred to the Diocese of Freising in 1028.
-While the general area was also under the influence of the Diocese of Passau, a document of 1202 formally associates the church in Groß-Enzersdorf to the Diocese of Freising.
+While the area was inhabited in pre-Roman times, the first written mention of the settlement by the name of Encinesdorf dates back to 1160.
+At its current location, an estate was built about 870.
+The area comprising this estate (the island Sahsonaganc, which roughly coincides with today's municipality) was donated to the Weihenstephan Abbey by Henry II in 1021, only to be transferred to the Diocese of Freising in 1028.
+While the general area was under the influence of the Diocese of Passau, a document of 1202 formally associates the church in Groß-Enzersdorf to the Diocese of Freising.
 By 1298, all of Sahsonaganc belonged to the Diocese of Freising and the administrative center was located in what was then called Entzeinestorf.

-In 1396, the settlement received formal town privileges, and the construction of the massive city wall started, which was finished in 1399 and today still stands almost intact.
+In 1396, the settlement received formal town privileges and the construction of a massive city wall started.
+The wall was completed in 1399 and still stands to this day.
 Despite these fortifications, the town was conquered several times and suffered serious damages in the subsequent centuries.
-In 1483, Matthias Corvinus sacked and damaged the town, and in 1529 the town was conquered and heavily damaged by troops of the Ottoman Empire during the Siege of Vienna.
+In 1483, during the Austrian–Hungarian War the army of Matthias Corvinus, the king of Hungary, ransacked the town.
+In 1529, during the Siege of Vienna, the town was invaded by troops of the Ottoman Empire.
 In the aftermath, many Croats rebuilt destroyed houses and eventually settled in the town.
 In 1554, a fire destroyed all but a few houses in the town.
-During the Thirty Years' War in the first half of the seventeenth century the town was occupied and again set on fire by troops of the Swedish Empire.
+During the Thirty Years' War in the first half of the seventeenth century, the town was occupied and again set on fire by troops of the Swedish Empire.
 This was followed by an outbreak of the Plague in 1679 and another occupation and partial destruction by the Ottoman Empire during the Second Siege of Vienna before the Battle of Vienna in 1683.